 2. Avocado

 Avocado is a fruit, rich in potassium and fiber.
 It also contains different minerals and vitamins (Vitamin K, vitamin C, vitamin E, vitamin B5, and B6).
-People use it in many dishes due to its rich flavour.
+People use it in many dishes due to its rich flavor.
 It has different kinds and shapes from big to small.

 3. Strawberries